-The 46th Annual French Meadows Summer Camp
+The 47th Annual French Meadows

 Full payment or a deposit of $250.00 per person is required to reserve a space.
-Balance is due by June 1, 2015.
+Balance is due by May 15, 2016.
 Note that discounts apply only if full payment is received by the deadlines listed.
 See below for cancellation fees.

 Registration is complete with full payment as follows:

-|payment||adult (over 18)||youth (3-18)|
+|Paid in full by:||adult (over 18)||youth (3-18)|

 Family deals can be found as special reduced prices for kids.
 Price is for camp tuition per person regardless of length of stay.